amdcavallaro/dialogflow-women-in-tech-demo/readme.md

 # Dialogflow: Women Mentor Search and Escalation to a Human

-This project consists of a simple Dialogflow agent, deployed to firebase cloud functions that shows the use of dialogflow, google cloud natural language api and firebase.
+This project consists of a simple Dialogflow agent, deployed to firebase cloud functions that shows the use of dialogflow, google cloud natural language api, sentiment analysis and firebase.

 This project is designed as a demo, not as a finished solution.

 ## Overview

-NodeJs demo for presentation on the 28/01/2019 for [GDG Cloud London](https://www.gdgcloud.com)
+Node.js demo for presentation on the 28/01/2019 for [GDG Cloud London](https://www.gdgcloud.com)

 ## Running Steps

 1. Sign-up or Log-in to your Dialogflow account.
 2. In Dialogflow's console, select Create Agent in the left navigation and fill in the required fields and Save.
-3. Name for your agent, i.e. mentor-search-game
+3. Name for your agent, i.e. `mentor-search-game `
 4. Select Create.
 5. Go to the settings ⚙ > Export and Import tab > Restore from zip.
 Upload the `mentor-search-demo.zip` file located in this repo.